chirpstack/chirpstack-docs/src/chirpstack-gateway-relay/index.md

 ### Relay Gateway

 LoRa Gateway, e.g. SX1301/2/3 based (optionally + ISM2400 concentrator module).
-This gateway does not have an internet backhaul an potentially could be solar powered.
+This gateway does not have an internet backhaul and potentially could be solar powered.
 It runs the ChirpStack Gateway Relay forwarder which handles the relaying of uplink and downlink packages between the Relay Gateway and the Border Gateway.
 For the Relay Gateway <> Border Gateway, it might use the same radio band as the End Device, or it could use the ISM2400 band (based on hardware capabilities + use-case requirements).

+In this setup, only the ChirpStack Concentratord and ChirpStack Gateway Relay must be installed on the gateway.

 ### Border Gateway